 - Read more Paperwork Organizing Tips

-READ ABOUT MORE BELLA ORGANIZING TIPS, IDEAS & TRAVELS HERE (please share your comments & ideas, we like to hear from you!)
+READ MORE BELLA ORGANIZING TIPS, IDEAS & TRAVELS HERE.

-Isabella Guajardo is a professional home organizer and a member of the National Association of Professional Organizers (NAPO).
+Isabella Guajardo, also known as Girl With A Truck™, is a professional home organizer and a member of the National Association of Professional Organizers (NAPO).
 Living in Oakland and Monterey, she travels in her truck to work with clients throughout the SF Bay Area, East Bay, South Bay, Silicon Valley, Santa Cruz and Monterey Peninsula.
-Join Bella Organizing on Facebook for home organizing tips and more.
+She shares simple and creative ways to stay organized and stylish while reducing, recycling and re-purposing.
+Join Bella Organizing on Facebook.
 Gift certificates are available.